hackerb9/vt340test/charset/README.md

 ### Example: APL

-The [VAX/VMS APL User's Guide][APUG] shows that all four intermediate sets were mapped to create a "composite" character set:
+The [VAX/VMS APL User's Guide][APLUG] shows that all four intermediate sets were mapped to create a "composite" character set:

 | Set | Mapping          | Escape sequence                |